bahlo/go-styleguide/README.md

 }
 ```

-Putting `main()` first makes reading the file a lot more easier.
+Putting `main()` first makes reading the file a lot easier.
 Only the
 `init()` function should be above it.

 ## Use internal packages